AakashBiju/Stock-scraper-webapp/README.md

 ## Usage

 1. Enter the NSE/BSE symbol of the company in the input field.
+Some examples inputs: nestleind, adanient, wipro.
 2. Click the "Get Stock Data" button to fetch and display the stock data.
 3. Adjust the sliders in the right pane to change user inputs for intrinsic PE and degree of overvaluation calculations.